-- image (PIL.Image.Image) Source image.
+- image (PIL.
+Image.
+Image) Source image.

 - width (Union[int, Size, None]) Can be

-- a positive integer; horizontal dimension of the image, in columns.
+- an integer; horizontal dimension of the image, in columns.

 - a Size enum member.

 - height (Union[int, Size, None]) Can be

-- a positive integer; vertical dimension of the image, in lines.
+- an integer; vertical dimension of the image, in lines.

 - a Size enum member.

+- scale (Tuple[float, float]) The fraction of the size (on respective axes) to render the image with.